Italian Cream Cake (Scratch Recipe)

 - Will frost a 3 layer 8 or 9 inch cake.
 Cool layers before filling and frosting.

-- For the filling, we spread the frosting between the layers then pressed in some of the chopped pecans.
-After the cake was completely frosted, we pressed the remaining chopped pecans around the bottom half of the cake.
+- After the cake was completely frosted, we pressed the remaining chopped pecans around the bottom half of the cake.
 The traditional way to frost this cake is to stir all the pecans into the cream cheese frosting then frost the cake.